nogg3r5/ConnectivityChecker/README.md

 # ConnectivityChecker

-Simple coding project to check if any site is available
+Simple coding project to check if any host/ip/socket server/linux service is available/active